 Tip 3.
 Please make sure that you have enough power supply during the whole cloning process, or the data may be lost due to the sudden power failure.

-Detailed steps of using EaseUS Disk Copy in Windows 7
+Detailed steps for using EaseUS Disk Copy in Windows 7

 Step 1: In "Disk Mode", select the HDD that you want to clone.